MadeByThePinsHub/handbook/handbook-src/community-hub/network-federation/fedban-reasons.md

 ### I want to be a FedAdmin.
 How?

 We screen everyone who want to join the Federation Admins Squad.
 If you're good fit, we'll invite you to enter our **Interview Chat**, where we can interview you and do some verification steps there.
-In rare cases, we can promote somebody who have effort to report and ban spammers.
+In rare cases, we can promote somebody who have effort to report and ban spammers and also have experience in moderating chats.

 By default, FedAdmins are considered team staff at the Pins team as **Community Hub Network Moderators and Maintainers**.